 Playing a key role in the civic life of Santiago since the city was founded in 1541, Plaza de Armas is surrounded by some beautiful historic buildings like the Palacio de la Real Audiencia de Santiago, the Central Post Office Building, and the grand, neoclassical Cathedral Metropolitana, which is definitely worth a walk through.

-If you’ve got the energy, you can walk to the summit, a hike of around 45-minutes to an hour.
-Or you can take the funicular that departs next door to the zoo.
-Either way, the views as you climb above the city are impressive.
+If you’ve got the energy, you can walk to the summit, a nice, but energetic hike of around 45-minutes to an hour.
+Otherwise you can choose to ride either the historic funicular from the Bellavista entrance, or the more modern teleférico cable car from the Providencia entrance.

-At the top of the cerro, you’ll find an amphitheatre, a chapel and a 22-metre-high statue of the Virgin Mary which is lit up at night and visible from around the city.
-There’s a cafe nearby if you’re parched after the trek.
+At the top of the cerro, you’ll find an amphitheatre, a chapel and a 22-metre-high statue of the Virgin Mary, which is lit up at night and visible from around the city.
+There’s a café nearby if you’re parched after the trek.

 Find a spot on the steps in front of Mary and enjoy the panoramas of Santiago’s sprawling, mountain-ringed metropolis.